anjiB72/smart-banking/README.md

  <h2>How to run the programme</h2>
  <ul>
-  <li>Download the files as a ZIP file using the Green button above - save to a local directory on your computer</li>
+  <li>Download the files as a ZIP file using the Green button above - save to a local directory on your computer.
+Skip this step if using aleady provided ZIP file</li>
   <li>Extract files from the Zipped folder and navigate to the src folder</li>
   <li>Open up a command line interface such as Command Prompt on Windows</li>
   <li>Navigate to the src folder in your command line</li>